YCJGG/undergraduate-thesis-project/README.md

 4. `C3D-tensorflow-1.0/Random_clip_valid.py` code is compatible with tensorflow 1.0+ , with a little bit different with the old repository
 5. IMPORTANT NOTE: when you load the sports1m_finetuning_ucf101.model,you should use the tranpose operation like:` pool5 = tf.transpose(pool5, perm=[0,1,4,2,3])`,or in `Random_clip_valid.py` looks like:`["transpose", [0, 1, 4, 2, 3]]`,
 but if you load `conv3d_deepnetA_sport1m_iter_1900000_TF.model` or `c3d_ucf101_finetune_whole_iter_20000_TF.model`,you don't need tranpose operation,just comment that line code.
+5. 'python extract_full/partial_features.py' will extract the full or partial features.

 ##  Experiment result:
 - Note: